Waterman Village – About

 During the mid 1980’s, Mr. Zebulon Osborne discerned that there was a need for a new retirement community in the Triangle (Mount Dora, Eustis, Tavares, FL) area.
 In 1987, a new not-for-profit organization was established by the Waterman Hospital Medical Center Foundation, to pursue the new retirement community.
 The Foundation acquired land just west of Donnelly Street and South of 441.
 Two years later, Waterman Village retirement community officially opened as an extension of the Waterman Hospital.
 In 1992, Waterman Hospital was acquired by the Florida Hospital Health Care System (now Advent Health).
 Florida Hospital relinquished its interest in Waterman Village, and Waterman Village became its own distinct 501(c)(3) not for profit organization with a volunteer Board of Directors.

-Since then, Waterman Village has grown to become one of the southeast’s TOTAL retirement living community destinations that offers independent living, assisted living, a health and rehabilitation center, a memory care center, an outpatient physical-occupational-speech therapy clinic that’s open to the public, a full service home health care agency that serves Lake County, a brain wellness academy, and the ‘Chapel Fellowship’ church.
+Since then, Waterman Village has grown to become one of the southeast’s TOTAL retirement living community destinations that offers independent living (private pay: entry-fee + monthly service fee or monthly service fee), assisted living (private pay), a health and rehabilitation center (private pay, Medicare, Medicaid), a memory care center (private pay), an outpatient physical-occupational-speech therapy clinic (most insurances) that’s open to the public, a full service home health care agency (Medicare and private pay) that serves Lake County, a brain wellness academy, and the ‘Chapel Fellowship’ church.

 Thank you Mr. Osborne for your leadership and foresight.